Helping People with Cancer

 - Ongoing programmatic support of the various FFP-funded programs around the country.

-CENTS also receives support from FFP as part of the Financial Planning for Cancer program and with special support from FFP, CENTS will specially train CFP® professionals and connect them with cancer patients for individual financial consultations and planning.
+CENTS also receives support from FFP as part of the Financial Planning for Cancer program.
+Through this program, CENTS trains CFP® professionals and connect them with cancer patients for individual financial consultations and planning.
 CENTS’ programs reach patients receiving treatment at hospitals in the Seattle area, including the Swedish Cancer Institute and Fred Hutchinson Cancer Research Center.
 Through CENTS, patients and families can also access patient advocates who can help with health insurance and pharma assistance, and if needed, volunteer bankruptcy attorneys.